Embedding Models

 Vector Search vs Semantic Search

-With the growing popularity of Large Language Models (LLMs) like OpenAI's GPT-4, there's been a surge in interest around embedding models and vector search.
-Yet, there's some confusion surrounding what vector similarity search is, its capabilities, and its relationship with semantic search.
+With the growing popularity of large language models (LLMs) like OpenAI's GPT-4, there's been a surge in interest in embedding models and vector search.
+Yet, there's some confusion surrounding vector similarity search, its capabilities, and its relationship with semantic search.

-To put it simply, vector search and semantic search are interconnected but fundamentally different concepts, where vector search acts as a building block for semantic search, enabling data retrieval based on relevance.
-In this article, we’ll explore them in more detail and dig into their differences.
+To put it simply, vector search and semantic search are interconnected but fundamentally different concepts.
+Vector search acts as a building block for semantic search, enabling data retrieval based on relevance.
+In this article, we’ll explore them in more detail and explain their differences.

 Semantic search is all about context and meaning.
 It employs a blend of natural language processing (NLP) techniques and understanding (NLU) to interpret the nuances, synonyms, and relationships inherent in language.
 The aim is to deliver search results that are not just textually similar but are meaningfully relevant to the user's search intent, even if the exact words used in the query aren't present in the content.